DoSomething/gateway/README.md

 can make authorized requests to other DoSomething.org services.

 ### License
 &copy;2016 DoSomething.org.
-The Northstar PHP client is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DoSomething/northstar-php/blob/master/LICENSE) file.
+Gateway is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DoSomething/northstar-php/blob/master/LICENSE) file.